safa-gif/FeedbackRepo/feedback/README.md

 - We changes the addFeeback method into a global state.
 We will be using `useeffect` hook because we need to know the previous state of the feedback item which we want to edit.

+# Using JSON Server as a BackeNd for feedbackApp

+- We will be using JSON Server as a Mock Backend  to fetch data.
+Https STATUS Code :
+- 1** : Informational (Request received / processing)
+- 2**: Successs (Successfully received)
+- 3**: Redirect (Further action must be taken/redirect)
+- 4**: Client Error (Request doesn't have what it needs)
+- 5**: Server Error (Server failed to fulfill a valid request)

+- We need to installed it: JSON Server and used as a mock backend.
+When we used wwe need to add a script in our package.json to be able to run json-Server.